osm-search/Nominatim/docs/customize/Tokenizers.md

    See the [Token analysis](#token-analysis) section below for more information.

-During query time, only normalization and transliteration are relevant.
+During query time, the tokeinzer is responsible for processing incoming queries.
+This happens in two stages:

-An incoming query is first split into name chunks (this usually means splitting the string at the commas) and the each part is normalised and transliterated.
+1. During **query preprocessing** the incoming text is split into name chunks and normalised.
+This usually means applying the same normalisation as during the import process but may involve other processing like, for example, word break detection.
-The result is used to look up places in the search index.
+2. The **token analysis** step breaks down the query parts into tokens, looks them up in the database and assignes them possible functions and probabilities.

+Query processing can be further customized while the rest of the analysis is hard-coded.

 ### Configuration